jronallo/iiif-workshop/workshop/presentation/image-resource.md

 ## `width` and `height`

-Since we're specifying an image which a width and height different than the canvas coordinates, we can help the client out by also adding `width` and `height` properties to our image `resource`.
+Since we're specifying an image which can have a width and height different than the canvas coordinates, we can help the client handle the image appropriately by also adding `width` and `height` properties to our image `resource`.

 > Question: With a width of 500 what will the height of our image be?
 How can we tell?